 The amendment also failed to pass.
 You can read the detail of the entire debate in Hansard.

 Now what is the point of taking you through all this?
 Well I hope it’s fairly obvious.
 Over the past few months the marriage debate has included those in the “yes” camp telling us that religious freedoms wouldn’t be impacted.
 I imagine that a good number of the 62% who voted in favour voted with this in mind.
 They simply wanted to extend marriage to same-sex couples but also wanted to protect freedom of conscience.
-On the other side of the debate at 38% of voters who were told in no uncertain terms from the Senate floor last night that their position held in good conscience had, effectively, no protection in law – especially (and ironically) if it wasn’t a sincere religious one (as most of them will turn out to be – let’s face it, I reckon it’s realistic to assume that most of those 38% are religious devotees).
+On the other side of the debate at 38% of voters who were told in no uncertain terms from the Senate floor last night that their position held in good conscience had, effectively, no protection in law – especially (and ironically) if it wasn’t a sincere religious one (as most of them will turn out to be – let’s face it, I reckon it’s realistic to assume that most of those 38% are not religious devotees).

 Since the debate over the same-sex marriage began in earnest we’ve been told repeatedly that this is all about diversity, that we need to embrace the rainbow with it’s variegated offerings.
 We were mesmerised at the window by the increase of choices on offer.
 But now that we’ve arrived at the counter we’ve discovered that those who dressed the window are only serving a bland vanilla.